pingcap/tiflash/docs/design/2022-04-24-planner-refactor.md

 ### Overview

-we introduce a new abstraction layer PhysicalPlan to replace `DAGQueryBlock`.
+We introduce a new abstraction layer called `PhysicalPlan` to replace `DAGQueryBlock`.
 It will be responsible for the processing of `ExpressionAction` and the generation of `BlockInputStream`.
 We call this organization of code the `planner`.